arthurbolsoni/Purple-adblock/README.md

 As long as you have good code practice and a good attitude, you're welcome to contribute.

-If you're looking for some help, create an issue or come join us in the [Discord server](https://discord.gg/7MpUUDNxHx)
+If you're looking for some help, create an issue or come join us in the [Discord server](https://discord.gg/A6CHvgtGmq)

 ## Help cover the costs of running the server

 **ETHEREUM WALLET:** 0x35a8052eF440bA87DFa464e48AebD420b0635058

-**BTC:** 12NXXqNKTKD8nv89pdvHotF6JqX5CWfyZk

-**LTC:** LYagnjToA6SZjAnEttdJEtp61bfvAN2xYU

 **DOGECOIN:** DR3AdZD5gr2WBkyKZUuxLfxK26QQ6RHsvR